impactoss/impactoss-server/README.md

 This project requires:

-* Ruby 2.3.3, preferably managed using [rbenv][]
+* Ruby 2.6.6, preferably managed using [rbenv](https://github.com/rbenv/rbenv)
-* PhantomJS (in order to use the [poltergeist][] gem)
+* PhantomJS (in order to use the [poltergeist](https://rubygems.org/gems/poltergeist) gem)
 * PostgreSQL must be installed and accepting connections

-On a Mac, you can obtain all of the above packages using [Homebrew][].
+On a Mac, you can obtain all of the above packages using [Homebrew](https://brew.sh/).
 If you wish to use Docker, the above dependencies will be provided by the Dockerfile and docker-compose file included in this repository.

 If you need help setting up a Ruby development environment, check out this [Rails OS X Setup Guide](https://mattbrictson.com/rails-osx-setup-guide).